 - It can reduce the cost and impact of a breach – studies have shown that ethical companies are more quickly forgiven.

 - It’s great for morale.
 Most employees want to do the right thing, it’s just that business can sometimes get in the way.
-Data ethics gives them permission to be decent.
+Data ethics gives them permission.

 - It’s great for hiring and retention.
 Most people prefer to work for clearly ethical companies.